My Body Is Not My Idol—It’s a Vessel for Building a Beautiful Life

-I was standing by the window, the afternoon light flowing through, brushing soft gold across the room.
+I stood by the window, the afternoon light flowing through, brushing soft gold across the room.
 My hair was freshly undone, the sun warm on my skin.

-As I slipped my dress over my shoulders, my eyes paused at my waistline—fuller now than it used to be.
+As I slipped my dress over my shoulders, my eyes paused at my waistline— much fuller now than it used to be.
 I turned slightly, catching my husband’s reflection in the mirror.
 A familiar thought crept in, uninvited and unkind.

 “I’ve gained fifty pounds since last year,” I said aloud, not bitterly, but feeling honest and ashamed.
 “You don’t want to see this.”

-From across the bedroom, my husband looked back while tying his shoes and without hesitation—without even blinking—
+From across the bedroom, my husband looked back without hesitation—without even blinking—

 “No, ma’am.
 That’s the only thing I want to see.
 For the rest of my life, you’re my person.
 The one who grew and birthed our children.
-Who holds my hand through our toughest nights, that welcomes me home with tired eyes and open arms.
+Who holds my hand through our toughest nights, who welcomes me home each time I enter.
 That’s the body of my wife who has raised our children, carried our dreams, and held all our moments in between.
 For almost 20 years, that body has been my home.
 That’s the only body I’ll want to see for the rest of my life.”

 He didn’t hesitate and I wasn’t surprised.
 He’s always been my anchor reminding me of my worth and accomplishments when I forget.